giobart/whos_that_pokemon/README.md

 We use the accuracy metric to evaluate the performance of our algorithm

-Below you can find some visualization of our result:
+Below you can find some visualization of our result where a threshold of 0.85 can label all images correctly:

 ![Group loss visualization on LFW](./figures/Group_loss/group_test_lfw_vis_finetuned_all.png)